New Dominion Tank Police Anime Review

 Violence: 2 - Mostly just property destruction, but there are a few deaths, and one fairly brutal murder scene.

 Sex/Mature Themes: 1 - Nothing major.

 Language: 3 - Some scattered bits of profanity just like the original series.

-Formerly available in North America from Manga Video on bilingual DVD, out of print as of this writing.
-Was originally also released on three dubbed VHS volumes.
+Available in North America on subtitled (only) DVD from Maiden Japan, released in 2013.
+Previously available from Manga Video on bilingual DVD, now quite hard to find.
+Was originally also released by Manga on three dubbed VHS volumes.
 There was also a "Movie CD" version released for PC by Sirius, on three separate volumes.